joosefupas/spotisave/README.md

 ```

 ## Usage
-Sign up for a Spotify Developer account and create a new app to obtain a client ID and secret key (https://developer.spotify.com/dashboard/applications).
+1. Sign up for a Spotify Developer account and create a new app to obtain a client ID and secret key (https://developer.spotify.com/dashboard/applications) or (https://www.rcharlie.com/spotifyr/) for another introductory tutorial in ```spotifyr``` context.
-In the R script, replace the SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET values with your app's client ID and secret key.
+2. In the R script, replace the SPOTIFY_CLIENT_ID and SPOTIFY_CLIENT_SECRET values with your app's client ID and secret key.
-Replace the usernames vector with the Spotify usernames whose playlists you want to analyze.
+3. Replace the usernames vector with the Spotify usernames whose playlists you want to analyze.
-Run the script in R.
+4. Run the script in R.

 The script will create a CSV file for each user in the same directory as the script.
 The file names will be in the format track_data_USERNAME.csv.

 ### Copy code